Demands / Organizations / Press / Action Toolkit

 Our Demands

-The No Vacancy campaign demands that elected officials across the state of California make hotel rooms available to all unhoused Californians now in the interest of public health.
-State and local officials have already acted with extreme measures to combat COVID-19 and yet, they have failed to act with the same urgency when it comes to Californians who are experiencing homelessness.
+The No Vacancy campaign demands that elected officials across California make hotel rooms available to all unhoused Californians now, in the interest of public health.
+State and local officials have already acted with extreme measures to combat COVID-19, yet they have failed to act with the same urgency for Californians experiencing homelessness.

 California has neglected its catastrophic housing and homelessness crisis for years.
-Meanwhile, our civic leaders prioritize large scale hotel developments, offering billions in incentives to developers.
-With the rapid spread of the COVID-19 virus grounding the entire world, hundreds of thousands of hotel rooms sit empty while Californians continue to die at alarming rates on our streets.
+Civic leaders prioritize large hotel developments and offer billions in incentives to developers, while hundreds of thousands of hotel rooms sit empty and Californians die at alarming rates on our streets.

-Both homelessness and COVID-19 have exposed systemic racial discrimination in this country.
-African Americans are dramatically overrepresented in the unhoused population of California.
-As recent evidence shows, COVID-19 also disproportionately takes the lives of African Americans.
-We see similarly staggering numbers around the Latino community.
-Inaction on these two disasters amounts to the deliberate eradication of communities of color.
+Both homelessness and COVID-19 have exposed systemic racial discrimination.
+African Americans are dramatically overrepresented in the unhoused population, and COVID-19 also disproportionately takes the lives of African Americans and Latinos.
+Inaction amounts to the deliberate eradication of communities of color.

-No Vacancy is a California statewide coalition made up of community organizations and individuals with lived experience of homelessness.
-In the interest of the health and safety of all Californians, we demand the following:
+No Vacancy is a statewide coalition of community organizations and individuals with lived experience of homelessness.
+For the health and safety of all Californians, we demand:

 Demands